The Paintings of C.C.A. Christensen

 I like this story because I grew up seeing C.C.A.
 Christensen's art in all of the church buildings I attended.
 They were everywhere.
 And, I always just assumed that he was this celebrated, popular artist.

-Turns out, he was an artist who happened to be the ancestor of a filmmaker the Mormon church was working with.
+Turns out, he was an artist who happened to be the ancestor of a filmmaker the Church was working with.
 And, not only that, but Boyd K. Packer doesn't even think he is, technically, a great artist -- but thinks he makes masterful paintings.
 Packer thinks Christensen is good at capturing the Mormons' spiritual heritage.

 This Blog Post here has a little bit of a write-up about C.C.A.
 Christensen's art.